PatInshuti/PatInshuti.github.io/README.md

-# Sad and Happy - Let's talk
+# Project 1 - Sad and Happy - Let's talk

 ### Abstract
 This artwork enages a conversation between poets through using their poems as conversations.